reframejs/reframe/docs/usage-manual.template.md

 A common React use case is to display data that is fetched over the network.
 The page config supports a `async getInitialProps()` property that Reframe calls every time and before the view is rendered.
 (On both the server and in the browser.)
-We can therefore use `async getInitialProps()` to fetch the data that page's React components require.
+By using `async getInitialProps()` you can fetch required by your page's React components.

 For example: